 Hera Educational and the joint school-work experience courses

-Lastly, the “Hera teaches you a trade…at school” initiative continued, representing a development of the Scuola dei Mestieri, and focused on jointly designing and developing educational activities, with the participation of Group employees acting also as teachers, at technical institutes based in the local area of reference (currently in: Forlì, Modena and Ravenna).
+Furthermore, the “Hera teaches you a trade…at school” initiative continued, as a development of the Scuola dei Mestieri, and focused on planning and developing educational activities, with the participation of Group employees acting also as teachers, at technical institutes based in the local area of reference (currently in the areas of Forlì, Modena and Ravenna).

-Such visits provide stakeholders with insight into the way installations are operated and work.
-Our waste treatment plants are among the most advanced in Europe in terms of operating and quality standards and visits enable visitors to understand how they properly handle waste in the most environmentally friendly manner possible, using solutions with the lowest possible overall impact on the environment.
+Such visits provide stakeholders with insight into how installations are operated and work.
+Our waste treatment plants are among the most advanced in Europe in terms of operating and quality standards and visits enable visitors to understand how they properly handle waste in the most environmentally-friendly manner possible, using solutions with the lowest possible overall impact on the environment.

-Starting in 2016, in addition to offering “traditional” guided tours (on site), Herambiente has activated “virtual” visits for schools, especially with a view to stimulating greater interest in the “new generations”.
+In addition to offering “traditional” guided tours (on site) and to stimulate greater interest among the “new generations”, we have implemented “virtual” tours with schools.
 By doing so, directly from their school desks, students can listen to an environmental educator that illustrates the various phases of operation of the plant.

-There were 1,168 visitors to the treatment plants in 2017, of which about 82% were students, over about one hundred days.
+There were 1,327 visitors to the purification plants in 2018, of which about 86% were students, over about 60 days.